youxiaoxing/MERGE/readme.md

 python compute_score.py
 ```

-To compute the Named Entity Recognition metrics, set your result JSON file path in `compute_score_entity.py`, then run:
+To compute the Named Entity Recognition metrics, set the path for your result JSON file in `compute_score_entity.py`, then run:
 ```
 python compute_score_entity.py
 ```